kbmcconnell/Audiobookshelf/README.md

 You should be greeted by the Audiobookshelf user creation page for the root user.
 Create the root user for your Audiobookshelf.
 You will be prompted to log in once you've created your account.
 Refer to Audiobookshelf's documentation for additional configuration and directory structure.

-# 5. Set up Cloudflared tunnel
+# 5. Install Cloudflared
 If you wish to have access to your Audiobookshelf library from anywhere, or to share access with friends and family, you will need to connect it to the internet.
 This guide will set this up using a Cloudflared tunnel.
 If you choose to use a reverse proxy instead, there are a lot of examples available online to guide you.

-## Installation
-Update your packages if you're doing this some time after your initial Audiobookshelf setup:
+First, update your installed packages if you're doing this some time after your initial Audiobookshelf setup:
 ```
 sudo apt update
 sudo apt upgrade